Mass media in Latvia: Censorship and media freedom

+Media ownership

 In Latvia, there are no binding rules on publishing ownership structures or reporting any changes in the media ownership structure.
 Although media companies are asked to provide legal information about the owners to the Register of Enterprises, this does not ensure transparency on the legal or natural person owning or managing a media company, thus not every media owner is known.
 Also for the horizontal concentration and cross-media ownership, there are no laws offering specific thresholds and limits.
 The Media Pluralism Monitor 2015 for Latvia shows a high risk for concentration of media ownership, and a medium risk on regards to the concentration of cross-media ownership and to transparency of media ownership.

 Postimees Group (formerly known as Eesti Meedia until 2019) and Ekspress Grupp, both based in Estonia, are the major media companies operating in the country.
 Postimees Group is owned by Margus Linnamäe, known as the country’s pharma king.
 Compared to the rival Ekspress Grupp, Postimees Group owns a larger number of assets across different media categories – newspapers, TV and radio stations in Estonia, online websites in Latvia and Estonia, including an advertising network.
 In 2014, what was known back then as Eesti Meedia bought the pan-Baltic news agency Baltic News Service (BNS), while UP Invest, an investment holding company owned by Linnamäe, acquired Latvia's biggest news agency LETA, which holds 70% of the market.